moritzmair/touchbell/README.md

 To notify someone that should open the door a trigger url is used.
 Examples for services that could be used:
 * https://maker.ifttt.com -> allows you to use everything within the IFTTT enviroment (SMS, E-Mail, ...)
-* https://www.mercuriusbot.io/ -> sends you a message in Telegram
 * https://telegramiotbot.com -> sends you a message in Telegram
 * got another good service?
 Tell me!